How Long Are Hard Hats Good For UK Citizens?

 Never puncture, engrave, modify, or alter the shell or suspension mechanism of the hard hat.

-For maximum protection, the hard hat must always fit securely on the head of the user, and the suspension mechanism adjusted to the right fit.
+The hard hat must always fit securely on the user’s head for maximum protection, and the suspension mechanism must be adjusted to the right fit.

 Frequently inspect the shell and suspension mechanism of your hard hat.

-Over the years, hard hats have and continue to improve the safety of dangerous work environments.
+Over the years, hard hats have improved the safety of dangerous work environments.

-While the colors might not be an essential feature, knowing the best type of helmet to use could offer maximum protection in potentially hazardous work environments.
+While the colors might not be essential, knowing the best type of helmet could offer maximum protection in potentially hazardous work environments.

 (FAQs)